JJUA55156U Life Science Law

 - Finally part VIII will deal with the debates related to compulsory licensing and access to medicine in both the “developed” and developing world.

-• the content, relevance and interrelationship of specific legal disciplines, as well as basic scientific and business aspects that are of particular importance to the pharmaceutical industry
+- the content, relevance and interrelationship of specific legal disciplines, as well as basic scientific and business aspects that are of particular importance to the life science industry

-• the basic legal rules concerning the protection and/or regulation of an object, subject and contents within the pharmaceutical law disciplines
+- the basic legal rules concerning the protection and/or regulation of an object, subject and contents within the life science law disciplines

-• presenting & explaining solutions and legal arguments in a systematic and coherent manner that demonstrates overview, as well as in-depth knowledge and understanding of specific pharmaceutical law issues.
+- presenting & explaining solutions and legal arguments in a systematic and coherent manner that demonstrates overview, as well as in-depth knowledge and understanding of specific life science law issues.

-• identifying specific problems and legal arguments within pharmaceutical law on the basis of complex material.
+- identifying specific problems and legal arguments within life science law on the basis of complex material.
 Master students should acquire additional skills in:

 3) Competences: All students should acquire competences in: